0luwaj0x1/game-mountain/README.md

 Make sure you've blocked a couple of hours.
 Once you're ready for it, let's go:

--   **Fork this project**.
-Only work on your fork (also, don't create PRs to the main project, so other people can't see steal your solutions).
+-   **Mirror this project**.
+Only work on your mirror (also, don't create PRs to the main project, so other people can't see steal your solutions).
 -   When moving to the next assignment, branch from your previous solution
 -   After every assignment, you'll create a PR.
 Do this as you regularly would; but you can also explain your thought process (what paths did you try before coming to your solution), issues you ran into, etc.
 -   We'll look at commit / push times to see which exercises went smooth and which took longer.
 No worries; some are expected to take quite a bit!